CWolfs/MissionControl-Site/docs/contract-builder-api/trigger-results/set-state-at-random-result.md

 sidebar_label: Set State At Random
 ---

-The `SetStateAtRandom` result sets the state of a random Chunk or Node from the provided list.This allows for activating/disabling entire `Chunks` of map logic based on certain conditions or more targetted approaches like disabling a `Region`, for example.
+The `SetStateAtRandom` result sets the state of a random Chunk or Node from the provided list.
+This allows for activating/disabling entire `Chunks` of map logic based on certain conditions or more targetted approaches like disabling a `Region`, for example.

 This is like the `SetState` result but adds a level of unpredictability to the logic.